asma512/fetal_health/README.md

 ## Modeling
 KNN, Logistic Regression, Decision Tree, and Random Forest

 The grid search random forest produced the overall best model.
 It has the highest recall and precision score.
 The most important features where abnormal_short_term_variatability and the histogram mean, min, width and mode.
-Just like our random forest model short term varitability of the FHR is a key feature in classifying fetal health.

 Recall: 0.97
 F1 Score: 0.98